Best daily deals

 Jimmy Westenberg / Android Authority

-There are then four versions of these models: the base version, the Pro version, the Sapphire Pro version, and the Pro Solar version.
-Here’s a quick breakdown of the major differences between them:
+Once you select the size you want, there are also different versions avaible, the base version, the Pro version, the Sapphire Pro version, and the Pro Solar version.

 • Base version: No Wi-Fi, maps, or onboard music; Gorilla Glass lens; and 64MB of storage